Angeloabrita/Mask-Detector-Plus/README.md

 python MaskDetector/Main.py
 ```
 ## Danations
-I know, these are hard days but if you can collaborate you can buy me a coffee or a beer. it'll give me a up in my creative process Donate paypal
+I know, these are hard days but if you can collaborate you can buy me a coffee or a beer. it'll give me a up in my creative process Donate in [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=NTVK3A8XG54W2&source=url)

 ## Social networks
 - [Twitter](https://twitter.com/AGTAStudios)